SEOshop/API-PHP-Client/README.md

 This package is a convenience wrapper to communicate with the SEOshop REST-API

 ## Installation
+For the installation of the client, there are 2 ways.
+The composer way is preferable, but not always possible.

+### Composer
 Include the package in your `composer.json` file
 ``` json
 {